Hispanic Church Studies

 • Students may apply for two different grants that will allow them to learn about the church in mission in Latin America or in Hispanic communities in the United States: The Seminary Consultation on Mission (SCOM) grant and the Evangelical Education Society of the Episcopal Church (EES) grant.

-Contact information For more information on Hispanic Church studies at Southwest, contact the Admissions Office at 512.472.4133 or email@example.com
+For more information on Hispanic Church Studies at Southwest, please contact the Admissions office at 512.472.4133 or.